oracle/oci-service-broker/charts/oci-service-broker/docs/atp.md

 ## Service Provision Request Parameters

-To provision, an ATP service user needs to provide the following details
+To provision, an ATP service user needs to provide the following details:

 | Parameter        | Description                                                         | Type   | Mandatory |
 | ---------------- | ------------------------------------------------------------------- | ------ | --------- |